jpitlor/belt-counter/README.md

+# Archive Note

+Ultimately, the algorithm to find belt density did not work.
+My dad (who I was making this for) changed jobs, so the project was abandoned.
+It may have been a good candidate for ML or something like that.

 # Belt Counter

 An app made with [Flutter](https://flutter.dev) made to help calculating chain density on a conveyor belt easy, especially for high density belts.